 - 1. Membership in TAPPS is limited to private and parochial schools in the state of Texas, with students enrolled in grades 9-12. - a.
 Private schools are defined as those schools that are established, conducted and primarily supported by a non-government agency -or- primarily supported by student tuition. - b.
 Parochial schools are defined as those schools that are controlled by, supported by, or within the jurisdiction of a church parish. - 2.
-All member schools shall submit contract and payment of annual dues and event fees to the state office by September 1 of the current year. - 3.
+All member schools shall submit the annual contract and payment of annual dues and event fees to the state office by September 1 of the current year. - 3.
 Applications for membership of new schools must be made to the state office in writing by the school's chief administrator.
 Applications will be considered by the Executive Board and its decision will be reported to the membership.
 Note: Former TAPPS member schools having withdrawn in good standing will be required to follow all procedures as outlined in Article III of the Constitution.
-Any former TAPPS member school not in good standing will be required to follow all procedures as outlined in Article III of the Constitution and in the By-Laws Probation and Sanctions.
-New members accepted will be placed in a district by the means of: - a. realignment which takes effect in even years or - odd years with the approval of a district that could adapt its schedule to accommodate the new member school.
+Any former TAPPS member school not in good standing will be required to follow all procedures as outlined in Article III of the Constitution.
+Any former TAPPS member school not in good standing will be required to follow all procedures as outlined in Article III of the Constitution.
+New members accepted will be placed in a district by the means of: - a. realignment which takes effect in even years or - b. odd years with the approval of a district that could adapt its schedule to accommodate the new member school.
 Any new addition to a district will not compete in any sport/event until the beginning of each school year.
 Exception: Football is a two-year contract, so a new school may have to compete as an independent until it can be absorbed into a schedule or added during realignment.